-You can install the Paperless-NGX MCP server using npm:
+You can install the Paperless-NGX MCP server in several ways depending on your preferences:

 npx -y @smithery/cli install @baruchiro/paperless-mcp --client claude